embedthis/ioto/AI/context/web.md

 - **Parent Project**: See `../CLAUDE.md` for general build commands, testing procedures, and overall EmbedThis architecture
 - **Sub-Projects**: See `src/*/CLAUDE.md` for specific instructions related to sub-projects
 - **API Documentation**: Generated via `make doc` → `doc/index.html`

+## Notes
+- Use `tm --iterations` rather than `TESTME_ITERATIONS=number tm` environment variable
+- Always use /* */ for multiline comments
+- Always use the best TestMe comparison function instead of relying on the generic `ttrue` or `tassert`.
+More specific TestMe comparison functions can report expected vs actual.